 If the NT News has its way, this is the way it will stay.

 How did this anti-democracy information monopoly develop?
 The true story should be known to all Australians.

-The illuminating story has ramifications for all Australian’s access to knowledge, and the impact this has on policy and decision-making; and on permitting the kind of bureaucratic incompetence that led to the unrelieved Don Dale experience:
+The illuminating narative has ramifications for all Australian’s access to knowledge, and the impact this has on policy and decision-making; and on permitting the kind of bureaucratic incompetence that led to the unrelieved Don Dale experience:

 Originally, the NT News was socially and politically navigated by one of the nation’s most competent editors, Jim Bowditch.
 In 1971 he showed me the letter signed by Rupert Murdoch which guaranteed editorial independence, this being a condition of Murdoch’s earlier purchase of the paper.

-This freedom enabled appropriate coverage of political and bureaucratic misbehavior, which infuriated the CLP.
+This freedom enabled appropriate coverage of political and bureaucratic misbehavior, which infuriated the terminally-corrupted CLP.
 Consequently, in a strategy coordinated by a disgruntled NT News staff member, the NT Government silently launched legislation which identified the entirely unjust key in a car’s ignition as constituting Driving Under the Influence of Alcohol.

 An important component of Jim Bowditch’s signature engagement of the public in news reporting was the public’s knowledgeable presence in late night text-writing.
 In accordance with Darwin culture, this was accompanied with a few beers.
 Unfortunately, this cheery practice facilitated the well-planned police ambush to arrest Bowditch when he engaged in his nightly routine of sleeping in the car to ensure any effects of these late night’s beers had dissipated.
 As soon as he put the key in the ignition, as was his habit before dozing, he was arrested.

 However, the phrase “ignorance of the law is no excuse” is predicated on the centuries-old requirement of all new laws to appear in the Public Notices columns and also on Post Office notice boards.
-Neither occurred and the law was unenforceable and the NT Government’s action illegal.
+Neither occurred and the law was duly unenforceable and the NT Government’s action illegal.

 One can only speculate upon Murdoch’s role in this incident.
-This aspect notwithstanding, since that day the NT News has adopted a policy of trivialisation, sensationalism, news distortion, and hierarchical partisanship, in its reporting.
+This aspect notwithstanding, since that day the NT News has adopted a policy of trivialisation, sensationalism, news distortion, and hierarchical partisanship in its reporting.
 Writers who are seen as penetrating or objective have no access to this ‘news’ paper.